henryhe1/space-vitae/content/pedsvitals.md

 <div style="color:green;">

 1. As accurate and up-to-date as possible
-2. Small, convenient to access, and inconspcious.
+2. Small, convenient to access, and inconspicuous.
 Able to be carried with other ID cards on a lanyard or keychain
 3. Durable, waterproof and able to be sanitized
 4. Affordable